Martin Selmayr: European Commission

 In 2004, he first joined the European Commission as a civil servant.
 He went on to serve in a variety of roles, firstly as Commission Spokesperson for Information Society and Media, before becoming head of cabinet to the Commissioner for Justice, Fundamental Rights and Citizenship, Viviane Reding.
 He was appointed by the commission, as a principal adviser to the Directorate-General for Economic and Financial Affairs, and as a director at the European Bank for Reconstruction and Development.

 In early 2014, Jean-Claude Juncker won the nomination of the European People's Party (EPP) to be their candidate for President of the European Commission.
 Juncker appointed Selmayr his campaign director, and after the EPP emerged as the largest party in the European Parliament following the election in May 2014, Selmayr became the head of the Juncker transition team.
 After taking office as president on 1 November 2014, Juncker made Selmayr his head of cabinet and chief of staff.

 Shortly after his appointment, various media reports began to profile Selmayr as a highly influential figure within EU politics, with Politico describing him as "the most powerful EU chief of staff ever" in November 2016, noting that even Jean-Claude Juncker jokingly referred to Selmayr by the nickname "the Monster."
 Tomáš Prouza, the Czech State Secretary for European Affairs, stated publicly that "when I need a decision to be taken...I talk to Martin".
 In October 2017, he was accused in the British media of leaking details relating to Brexit negotiations, though Selmayr denied these accusations.

+In December 2023, the Financial Times reported that China's Ministry of State Security had previously targeted Selmayr.